CIB to submit offer for Citigroup's Egyptian retail portfolio

-* Refers to news article "Italpinas to sell preferred shares, sets P500-M capex" in Manila Bulletin

-CAIRO, April 20 Egypt's Commercial International Bank (CIB) said on Monday its management had decided to submit a binding offer to acquire Citigroup's retail portfolio in Egypt.
+CAIRO Egypt's Commercial International Bank (CIB) (COMI.CA) said on Monday its management had decided to submit a binding offer to acquire Citigroup's (C.N) retail portfolio in Egypt.

 It did not provide any details about the value or timing of the offer and said it was not certain that it would result in a transaction.
 CIB said last month that Citigroup had opened its books for a due diligence process.